-In April 2005, our board of directors authorized a stock repurchase program for up to \$40 million of our common stock on the open market or in privately negotiated transactions depending upon market conditions and other factors.
+In October 2005, our board of directors authorized an expansion of our stock repurchase program for up to an additional \$40 million of our common stock, increasing the total cash available under the stock repurchase program from \$40 million to \$80 million.
 The number of shares purchased and the timing of purchases is based on the level of our cash balances, general business and market conditions, and other factors, including alternative investment opportunities.
-Common stock repurchased under this program is held as treasury stock and through June 30, 2005 purchases under this program totaled 1,139,000 shares for an aggregate cost of \$21.2 million or an average cost of \$18.60 per share.
+Common stock repurchased under this program is held as treasury stock and through

+June 30, 2006 purchases under this program totaled 2,306,100 shares for an aggregate cost of \$40 million or an average cost of \$17.34 per share.